Things to do in Kilmarnock

-If you are looking to visit our magnificent town, Dean Park Guest House can offer you fantastic Kilmarnock B&B accommodation.
+If you are looking to visit our magnificent town, Dean Park Guest House can offer you fantastic Kilmarnock accommodation at our B&B.

 With comfortable double rooms, free wifi and easy access to all of the above and beyond, we can’t wait to welcome you with our old fashioned Scottish hospitality.
-Bed and breakfast in the traditional sense, our hotel offers complimentary breakfast with every stay.
+Unlike other Kilmarnock hotels, we are a bed and breakfast in the traditional sense, and our hotel offers complimentary breakfast with every stay.

 Dean Park Guest House is easily accessed by public transport.
-Kilmarnock is well connected to the rest of Scotland.
-For the rest of the United Kingdom, Prestwick airport is a short drive away.
+Kilmarnock is well connected to the rest of Scotland; just a 30 minute drive away from Glasgow City Centre.
+For the rest of the United Kingdom, Glasgow Prestwick airport is just a short drive away.